 This story is such a parallel to our Christian journey.
 We can walk with God and not really know Him.
-We can read the scriptures and not understand what we are reading until the Holy Spirit illuminates them and opens our eyes to reveal truth to us.
-We, like these fellow travelers, are captivated by his presences and we hunger and thirst to know him more.
+We can read the scriptures and not understand what we are reading until the Holy Spirit illuminates them and opens our eyes to reveal the truth to us.
+We, like these fellow travelers, are captivated by his presence, and hunger and thirst to know him more.

-Not many of us are called to be an evangelist like Billy Graham or Steve Hill.
-In fact most of us would consider ourselves just ordinary people.
-But the last commandment that Jesus gave as He ascended into heaven was that we should go into all the world and preach the gospel to every creature.
+Not many of us are called to be evangelists like Billy Graham or Steve Hill.
+In fact, most of us would consider ourselves just ordinary people.
+But the last commandment Jesus gave as He ascended into heaven was that we should go into all the world and preach the gospel to every creature.

-A friend of mine shared a testimony of God’s faithfulness with me yesterday and I cried with joy.
-The gospel was preached as she shared how God had provided a miracle by making a way for her husband to receive the best possible chemo treatment available today, at no cost.
+A friend of mine shared a testimony of God’s faithfulness with me yesterday, and I cried with joy.
+The Gospel was preached as she shared how God had provided a miracle by making way for her husband to receive the best possible chemo treatment available, at no cost.

 They miraculously met the drug representative of a major drug company who was able to provide this treatment through her company.
 The insurance company had denied their claim and said that a cheaper, less effective treatment would be provided.

 Recently I have been reading accounts of the messages preached by Smith Wigglesworth.
 These are inspiring and stir me to want to draw closer to the Lord, to be full of the Spirit and presences of the Lord so that I carry more of Jesus with me as I go out into a world full of hurting people who are looking for answers.

-Don Nori, editor of Destiny Image Publishing Company, says that we should be consumed with a passion for His presences.
-Dr Michael Brown stated that “if we walk in intimacy with God, we will follow Him with Holy abandon!”
+Don Nori, the editor of Destiny Image Publishing Company, says that we should be consumed with a passion for His presences.
+Dr. Michael Brown stated that “if we walk in intimacy with God, we will follow Him with Holy abandon!”